-The University of Sydney and the College determine the minimum course entry requirements to USPPs.
+The College determines the minimum course entry requirements to an ELICOS course.
 Course entry requirements must:

-- (a) include a measure of academic achievement and/or additional related requirements; - (b) include a measure of English language proficiency; and - (c) be consistent with the College's commitment to academic excellence and appropriate to the academic demands of the course. - (d) be consistent with the Foundation Program Standards and relevant DHA visa requirements.
+- (a) include a measure of academic achievement and/or additional related requirements; - (b) include a measure of English language proficiency; and - (c) be consistent with the College's commitment to academic excellence and appropriate to the academic demands of the course. - (d) be consistent with the ELICOS Standards and relevant DHA visa requirements.